The Ferals: After The Ferals

-Although few of the human actors went on to achieve successful television careers, some of the puppet characters continue to feature regularly in ABC programming.
-Mixy, in particular, was used as a host introducing the shows on the ABC Kids programming block (Mixy), as well as having her own show and website.
 Rattus and Modigliana were featured in the ABC School's education maths program, Numbers Count (Mixy and Derryn were mentioned in one scene).
-Also Modigliana went on to feature as co-host of the show Creature Features.
+Also Modigliana went on to feature as co-host of the show Creature Features while Rattus went on to feature as co-host of the show Literature Classics.
 Derryn is the only one of the quartet not to appear in ABC's other programmes.
 Rattus, Modigliana and Mixy appeared in the 2022 edition of ABC New Year's Eve Early Night Show.

-Mixy was an Australian program block on the ABC that hosts Mixy Rabbit from The Ferals.
-After the Ferals' series ended, Mixy has been used as a host for her new program block and introducing the shows in the morning.

 In 2000, the puppeteer Mal Heap, who played Modigliana the cat and Keith the koala from The Ferals, introduced the role of Joe the Kangaroo alongside Mixy.